Our next meeting will be May 1, 2025.

 Get trained and certified by the Berkshire County Board of Health Association.
-Contact Lydia Shulman for more information on upcoming courses.
+Contact Daniel Hassett for more information on upcoming courses.

 An Installers Permit will be required from each Board of Health where you want to work.
 You must fill in all of the required information and include copies of your Workman’s Comp.